 ARTICLE 10 ATTENDANCE

-10.01 An Employee who is absent from duty without prior authorization shall communicate daily, the reason for his absence to his senior official at his place of work.
+10.01 An Employee who is absent from duty without prior authorization shall communicate daily, the reason for their absence to their supervisor at their place of work.
 Employees are normally expected to advise the Employer prior to the commencement of their work shift if they will be absent or delayed.
 In any event, notification shall not be later than one (1) hour after normal starting time.

-10.02 An Employee who absents himself from his employment and who has not obtained the approval of a senior official at his place of work shall, after three (3) consecutive work days of such unauthorized absence, be considered to have abandoned his position and will be deemed to have resigned, unless it is subsequently shown by the Employee that special circumstances satisfactory to the Employer prevented him from reporting to his place of work.
+10.02 An Employee who absents themself from their employment and who has not obtained the approval of their supervisor at their place of work shall, after three (3) consecutive work days of such unauthorized absence, be considered to have abandoned their position and will be deemed to have resigned, unless it is subsequently shown by the Employee that special circumstances satisfactory to the Employer prevented them from reporting to their place of work.

-10.03 An Employee on authorized leave of absence and/or illness for an indeterminate period of less than twenty (20) workdays shall notify his senior official at his place of work of his intention to return to work by giving notice during the preceding workday.
+10.03 An Employee on authorized leave of absence and/or illness for an indeterminate period of less than twenty (20) workdays shall notify their supervisor at their place of work of their intention to return to work by giving notice during the preceding workday.

-10.04 An Employee who is on a leave of absence and/or illness of twenty (20) workdays or more, and who wishes to return to work shall notify a senior official at his place of work at least five (5) full workdays prior to the desired date of return.
+10.04 An Employee who is on a leave of absence and/or illness of twenty (20) workdays or more, and who wishes to return to work shall notify their supervisor at their place of work at least five (5) full workdays prior to the desired date of return.

-10.05 An Employee who is on leave of absence of twenty (20) workdays or more, and who wishes to return to work prior to the expiration date of a leave of absence for a fixed period shall notify a senior official in writing at his place of work at least five (5) full work days prior to the desired date of return.
+10.05 An Employee who is on leave of absence of twenty (20) workdays or more, and who wishes to return to work prior to the expiration date of a leave of absence for a fixed period shall notify their supervisor in writing at their place of work at least five (5) full work days prior to the desired date of return.

-10.06 An Employee is required to provide the Employer with ten (10) workdays prior written notice of resignation if he wishes to resign in good standing.
+10.06 An Employee is required to provide the Employer with ten (10) workdays prior written notice of resignation if they wish to resign in good standing.

 ARTICLE 11 ACTING INCUMBENT OR TEMPORARY PROMOTIONS

-11.01 An Employee who has been designated in writing by the Chair, to perform the principle duties of the higher level position in a classification with a higher maximum salary, during which time he may also be required to perform some of his regular duties, shall be eligible for additional compensation of four (4) percent.
+11.01 An Employee who has been designated in writing by the Chair, to perform the daily duties of a higher level position in a classification with a higher maximum salary, during which time they may also be required to perform some of their regular duties, shall be eligible for additional compensation of four (4) percent.

 11.02 A minimum five (5) day qualifying period must be served by any Employee under this Article.
+On the sixth (6th) day in an acting incumbency position, an Employee shall be eligible for acting incumbency pay for the total period of acting incumbency, including the five (5) day qualifying period.
+Acting provisions shall not apply where an Employee is designated only limited additional duties.

 11.03 Unless specifically authorized in writing by the Chair, this Article shall not apply where an Employee has been designated only limited additional duties.